 - Staff understood and fulfilled their responsibilities to raise concerns and to report incidents and near misses.
 Information about safety was recorded, monitored, appropriately reviewed and addressed. - Risks to patients were assessed and well managed, including those relating to recruitment checks. - Patients' needs were assessed and care was planned and delivered following best practice guidance.
-Staff had received training appropriate to their roles and any further training needs had been identified and planned. - Feedback from patients about their care was consistently and strongly positive. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.
+Staff had received training appropriate to their roles and any further training needs had been identified and planned. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.

-- The practice implemented suggestions for improvements and made changes to the way it delivered services as a consequence of feedback from patients and from the patient participation group. - Information about services and how to complain was available and easy to understand. - Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
+- Information about services and how to complain was available and easy to understand. - Patients said they found it easy to make an appointment with a named GP and that there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
 The practice proactively sought feedback from staff and patients, which it acted on.